hl7au/au-fhir-base/input/pagecontent/sexgender.md

 ~~~

 ### Sex Parameter for Clinical Use (SPCU)
-Sex Parameter for Clinical Use provides exchange of a physical sex category to inform clinical care where required.
+Sex Parameter for Clinical Use supports exchange of a physical sex category to inform clinical care where required.

 AU Base supports representation and exchange of Sex Parameter for Clinical Use (SPCU) information (as defined by the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) with the [Patient Sex Parameter For Clinical Use](http://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse.html) extension in:
 - [AU Base DiagnosticReport](StructureDefinition-au-diagnosticreport.html)